roc-streaming/roc-toolkit/CONTRIBUTING.md

 * **Linux**

     Travis is configured to build `master` and `develop` branches and pull requests to them.
-Builds are runned on several Linux distros and compilers using Docker.
+Builds are running on several Linux distros and compilers using Docker.
 Docker images are prepared using Docker Hub [automated builds](https://docs.docker.com/docker-hub/builds/).

     Links:
      * [Roc on Docker Hub](https://hub.docker.com/u/rocproject/)